Making Health Care Affordable and Accessible

 Right on Health Care is an initiative to ensure every American is in charge of their own individual or family medical decisions.
 When the insurance companies and the government are in control, the result is always higher costs, less access, lower quality, and worse results.
 ROH seeks to develop an effective system that prioritizes the needs of patients.

-- Allow out-of-state licensed physicians reciprocity to practice in Texas.
+- Approve licensure reciprocity for physicians and nurses.
 Texas already has more than twenty health care license reciprocity laws that allow for an increase in certain providers.
-Allowing out of state physicians to practice in Texas, will open up options for patients to get the kind of care they want and need, particularly in light of strained facilities due to COVID.
+Allowing out of state physicians to practice in Texas will open up options for patients to get the kind of care they want and need, particularly in light of strained facilities due to COVID.